smith/couch.js/README.markdown

 CouchDBServer
 =============

-This is an extended version of the `couch.js` JavaScript library included with CouchDB (this version is based off of the one in 0.8.1.)
-It is intended for use in JavaScript environments where cross-domain requests are not a problem and the CouchDB server is hosted remotely.
+This is an extended version of the `couch.js` JavaScript library included with CouchDB It is intended for use in JavaScript environments where cross-domain requests are not a problem and the CouchDB server is hosted remotely.

 It can be used without modification and behave exactly as the original `couch.js`, but it adds a new "class" (CouchDBServer) to allow access to a remote server.
 It has been tried and appears to work (though has not been througoughly tested) on Jaxer and ASP.